 Cumbres & Toltec Scenic Railroad

 A 64-mile trip through rugged mountains, wood-beam tunnels, river crossings, rustic towns, aspen trees, and occasional bear sightings is a favorite ride for families from all over.
 The railroad runs between Antonito, CO, and Chama, NM (you can board in either town), climbing over the San Juan Mountains to the Conejos Valley.
 After departing from Chama, the locomotive scales the 10,015-foot-high Cumbres Pass.
 The summit view includes alpine meadows with wildflowers and dark green conifers, and later you’ll descend 800 steep feet into the Toltec Gorge.
-Check out our adventure abroad the Cumbres & Toltec Scenic Railroad in 2017.
+Check out our adventure aboard the Cumbres & Toltec Scenic Railroad in 2017.

 Grand Canyon Railway